-Hive is used to provide the user interface used to manage all the stored data in Hadoop.
-The data is mapped with HBase tables and worked on, as and when needed.
+Hive is used to provide the user interface to manage all the stored data in Hadoop.
+The data is mapped with HBase tables and worked upon, as and when needed.
 Hive queries (similar to SQL queries) are executed to be converted into MapReduce jobs.
 This is done to keep the complexity under check when executing multiple jobs at once.

 34. What is the use of Metastore in Hive?